 Ogletree Deakins’ Denver office will continue to monitor developments with respect to the POWR Act and will provide updates on the Colorado and Unfair Competition and Trade Secrets blogs as additional information becomes available.

-Editor’s Note: This article was updated on August 16, 2023, to provide further clarification regarding the POWR Act’s limitations on nondisclosure agreements.
+Editor’s Note: This article was updated after publication to provide further clarification regarding the POWR Act’s limitations on nondisclosure agreements.